-Within the art of lock picking lies the infamous combination lock, a device immune to our tension wrenches and lock picks.
+Within the art of lock picking lies the infamous combination lock, a device immune to our tension wrenches, lock picks, and standard methods of lock picking.
 While there are still many other ways to bypass a combination padlock, including the use of a shim, bolt cutters, locksmiths, or even a blowtorch, none are quite as elegant and non-destructive as old school combination cracking.

 A standard 40 digit Master Lock has 64,000 combinations which would take the average human about 180 hours to crack by using random combinations.
 This guide will aid you in reducing that absurd number to only 80 combinations and instruct you on how to crack a Master Lock in 10 simple steps.